-New entrants to teaching in England, Wales and Northern Ireland begin on the main salary scale, which starts from £21,588, rising incrementally to £31,552.
-Teachers working within the inner and outer London areas, as well as the South East of England receive additional allowances.
+New entrants to teaching in England, Wales and Northern Ireland begin on the main salary scale, which starts from £22,023, rising incrementally to £32,187.
+Teachers working within inner and outer London areas, as well as the South East of England receive additional allowances.

 A special educational needs (SEN) teacher's starting point depends on the employer, qualifications and level of responsibility.
 Consideration may be given to pre-entry experience.

-An additional allowance, ranging from £2,001 to £3,954, is awarded for those working in the SEN field.
+An additional allowance, ranging from £2,043 to £4,034, is awarded for those who have responsibility for SEN.

 After gaining experience and expertise, Scottish teachers who reach the top of the Scottish main scale can apply to receive chartered teacher status.
-Chartered teachers earn up to £41,925.
+Chartered teachers earn up to £42,768.
+This is open to SEN teachers as well as mainstream teachers.
+For full details of the Scottish teachers' pay scale, see the Scottish Negotiating Committee for Teachers (SNCT).

 In Scotland, working hours for SEN teachers are the same as for mainstream teachers.
 The standard working week is 35 hours.
 There is a maximum of 22.5 hours' classroom contact time for all teachers in Scotland, with the rest accounted for by collaborative working and continuing professional development (CPD).

 Self-employment or freelance work is sometimes possible.
-Teachers who are well qualified may be able to supplement income through private home tuition work.
+Teachers who are well qualified may be able to supplement income through private home tuition or consultancy work.

 Part-time or supply work is usually available for teachers registered with the local authority (LA) or a supply agency.